-For a problem limited to one CLEC (or a building with multiple CLECs), BellSouth has several options available for restoring service quickly.
-For those CLECs that have agreements with other CLECs, BellSouth can immediately start directing traffic to a provisional CLEC for completion.
-This alternative is dependent upon BellSouth having concurrence from the affected CLECs.
+For a problem limited to one CLEC (or a building with multiple CLECs), CenturyTel has several options available for restoring service quickly.
+For those CLECs that have agreements with other CLECs, CenturyTel can immediately start directing traffic to a provisional CLEC for completion.
+This alternative is dependent upon CenturyTel having concurrence from the affected CLECs.

-Whether or not the affected CLECs have requested a traffic transfer to another CLEC will not impact BellSouth's resolve to re-establish traffic to the original destination as quickly as possible.
+Whether or not the affected CLECs have requested a traffic transfer to another CLEC will not impact CenturyTel's resolve to re-establish traffic to the original destination as quickly as possible.

-5.2 BELLSOUTH OUTAGE
+5.2 CENTURYTEL'S OUTAGE

-Because BellSouth's equipment has varying degrees of impact on the service provided to the CLECs, restoring service from damaged BellSouth equipment is different.
+Because CenturyTel's equipment has varying degrees of impact on the service provided to the CLECs, restoring service from damaged CenturyTels equipment is different.
 The outage will probably impact a number of Carriers simultaneously.
-However, the ECC will be able to initiate immediate actions to correct the problem.
+However, the RCC will be able to initiate immediate actions to correct the problem.

-A disaster involving any of BellSouth's equipment locations could impact the CLECs, some more than others.
+A disaster involving any of CenturyTels' equipment locations could impact the CLECs, some more than others.
 A disaster at a Central Office (CO) would only impact the delivery of traffic to and from that one location, but the incident could affect many Carriers.
 If the Central Office is a Serving Wire Center (SWC), then traffic from the entire area to those Carriers served from that switch would also be impacted.
-If the switch functions as an Access Tandem, or there is a tandem in the building, traffic from every CO to every CLEC could be interrupted.
 A disaster that destroys a facility hub could disrupt various traffic flows, even though the switching equipment may be unaffected.

-The NMC would be the first group to observe a problem involving BellSouth's equipment.
-Shortly after a disaster, the NMC will begin applying controls and finding reroutes for the completion of as much traffic as possible.
-These reroutes may involve delivering traffic to alternate Carriers upon receiving approval from affected carriers and notification of the CLECs involved.
+The NOC would be the first group to observe a problem involving CenturyTels' equipment.
+Shortly after a disaster, the NOC will begin applying controls and finding re-routes for the completion of as much traffic as possible.
+These reroutes may involve delivering traffic to alternate Carriers upon receiving approval from the CLECs involved.
 In some cases, changes in translations will be required.
-If the outage is caused by the destruction of equipment, then the ECC will assume control of the restoration.
+If the outage is caused by the destruction of equipment, then the RCC will assume control of the restoration